picoxr/Pico-Body-Tracking-Demo/README.md

 ## Description：

-- Realize the drag and drop function of controlling 3D objects
+- This demo implement the functions of dragging and dropping 3D objects with controller

 ## Usage：
 - Scene： Assets -> PicoMobileSDK -> Pvr_Controller -> Scenes -> Pvr_DragController_Demo
-- Control **OK** Or **TouchPad** Drag the 3d object and move it
+- Hold **Confirm** Or **TouchPad** button to drag the 3d objects.

-- Too fast a drag can take an object out of control